IntelRealSense/realsense-ros/README.md

 Although not built as part of this ROS package, the provided librealsense2 library contains additional standalone utilities for Linux and the Intel RealSense camera, including viewers with full control for all camera parameteters.
 Please see the installation guide in librealsense2\README.md for details on compiling and using these utilities.

 ## Known Issues
-* This pre-release software package requires Intel RealSense R410 camera firmware 5.6.4.0 or newer.
+* This pre-release software package requires Intel RealSense camera firmware 5.6.4.0 or newer.
 Although it is not built by the ROS instructions above, the librealsense2 package can be built on the commandline using CMake with the parameter "-DBUILD_EXAMPLES-on", which will build a utility called 'cpp-enumerate'.
 This utility will print the version number of your camera
-* This ROS node currently only supports the Intel RealSense R410 camera model
+* This ROS node currently only supports the Intel RealSense R410 and R430 camera models
-* This ROS node does not currently provide URDF models for the camera.
 * This ROS node does not currently provide any dynamic reconfigure support for camera properties.
 * This ROS node does not currently provide support for using the RGBD package, but does support generation of a built-in point cloud topic stream.
 * This ROS node currently only provides the Depth stream from the camera sensor.
 Future versions of the node will provide access to all camera streams.